gnmearacaun/rpios-wayfirewm-config/README.md

 - [caps2esc](https://gitlab.com/interception/linux/plugins/caps2esc): _transforming the most useless key ever into the most useful one_ `<Caps_lock>` is `esc` when tapped and `ctrl` when held down with another key.

-- [space2meta](https://gitlab.com/interception/linux/plugins/space2meta): _turn your space key into the meta key when chorded to another key_.
+- [space2meta](https://gitlab.com/interception/linux/plugins/space2meta): _turn your space key into the meta (a.k.a. super) key when chorded to another key_.
+Window managers typically make liberal use of the `super` key to move around.

 `Caps2esc` is available in the repo, `space2meta` we need to build manually.